PowerShell/PowerShell/docs/KNOWNISSUES.md

 .NET Framework vs .NET Core Framework
 -----------------

-PowerShell on Linux/Mac OSX uses the .NET Core which is a subset of the full .NET Framework on Microsoft Windows.
+PowerShell on Linux/macOS uses the .NET Core which is a subset of the full .NET Framework on Microsoft Windows.
 This is significant because PowerShell provides direct access to the underlying framework types, methods etc.